lightforgegames/perforce-buildkite-plugin/README.md

 #### `share_workspace` (optional, bool)

-Default: `no`
+Default: `yes` (shared).

 Allow multiple Buildkite pipelines to share each stream-specific client workspace.
+Set to `no` to disable this feature.

 Useful to avoid syncing duplicate data for large workspaces.